kkzhang95/Awesome-Composed-Multi-modal-Retrieval/README.md

 ## Zero-Shot Learning-based CMR (ZSL-CMR)

+Recently, composed multi-modal retrieval based on zero-shot learning has been proposed to address the above limitations.
+The pipeline of ZSL-CMR models typically follows the structure depicted in Figure B. During the training process, the model is trained solely on easily obtainable image-text pairs, without the need for annotated triplets.
+Its training process usually revolves around learning the modality transformers, which simulate the combination of visual and linguistic information in testing.
+As a result, the training and testing phases typically involve different network structures.
+Thus, the main challenge of ZSL-CMR lies in designing transformation frameworks that are equivalent to supervised learning in the absence of supervision signals, aiming to maximize the zero-shot generalization ability as much as possible.
+To address this challenge, the academic community has developed strategies across four key aspects: (1) Image-side transformation: this approach focuses on learning the implicit or explicit visual-to-linguistic transformation using images as input.
+During testing, it converts the reference image into a query that can be integrated with the relative textual information; (2) Text-side transformation: in this approach, text is used as input to simulate image features, constructing a training framework that relies solely on language.
+During testing, the model directly takes image inputs; (3) Data generation assistance: this type of approach focuses on generating triplet training data through generation tools, facilitating zero-shot construction from the data side; (4) External knowledge assistance: this approach explores the utilization of additional knowledge to enhance details, such as attributes and colors, thereby improving retrieval performance.
+Despite these efforts, there is currently no comprehensive review that systematically organizes the existing research, challenges, and applications of this emerging field.

 ### 1. Image-side Transformation Approaches
 #### 1.1 Explicit visual Embedding (Training-free)
 | Publication |    Paper Title     |   Code/Project                                                 |